tensorflow/models/syntaxnet/README.md

 Running and training SyntaxNet models requires building this package from source.
 You'll need to install:

+*   python 2.7:
+    * python 3 support is not available yet
 *   bazel:
     *   **versions 0.2.0 - 0.2.2b, NOT 0.2.3**
     *   follow the instructions [here](http://bazel.io/docs/install.html)